 Remove distracting elements

-Many of the best tips for better blog photography are applicable for both phone and DSLR photography.
+Many of the best tips for better blog photography are applicable to both phone and DSLR photography.
 Removing distracting elements is no exception.
 Clearing miscellaneous items out of the frame is a simple, effective strategy for turning your good photos into great photos.
 Creating a clean backdrop allows the viewer to focus on the subject at hand.
 It seems like an obvious concept, but many bloggers leave distracting elements in their shots.
 Take your images a step further by using a few backdrops and props (see the next tip!).

 Gather a set of essential backdrops and props

 When you’re brand new to blog photography, using backdrops and props may seem overwhelming and potentially expensive.
 While there no limit to the backdrops and props you can buy, you can get started with a few items from the dollar store and supplies you already have at home.
-Start simple with a piece of white poster board and a couple items that fit with your blog shoots.
+Start simple with a piece of white poster board and a couple of items that fit with your blog shoots.
 For example, if you have a food blog, style your shoots with silverware, napkins, and a glass of water, beer, or wine.
 From there, you can start picking up more backdrops and props as your budget allows.

 Currently, the backdrops I use the most are a black foam board with a DIY chalk finish (~$2 or less) and a faux wood paper photography backdrop (~$12, similar), which is what you see in my lighting and backdrops shot above.
 (See examples of this setup in use here, here, and here.)
 This setup is extremely versatile.
 The room I have it set up in gets ample natural light, so I use it with natural lighting during the day and artificial lighting at night.